Neda2017/SafePi/README.md

 > **Help Pioneers verify whether a website is safe, suspicious, or potentially harmful.**

+Safeπ now includes a **powerful AI-based phishing analyzer**, built using OpenAI’s latest models.
-Safeπ scans URLs using risk signals such as:
+It scans URLs using signals such as:

 - phishing patterns
 - suspicious or fake Pi domains
-- SSL certificate issues
-- redirections
+- malicious redirects
 - scam-like behavior

-Safeπ is fully integrated with the **Pi Platform SDK v2** and has a working, verified **Pi Payment Flow**.
+- SSL issues
+- prior known malicious links (via internal database)

+Safeπ is also prepared for **Pi SDK v2 integration** (domain validation pending).

 ---